 Since having his room photographed, I also added his name scripted in timber letters by Zilvi to the gallery wall.

-There are way too many brands to mention for all the smaller decor but some of my favourite pieces include the sweet roundie cushion and racoon toy in his cot by Temple & Webster, OYOY activity mat, Lucie Kaas timber bear from Urbaani and plywood train night light by Lumi Co.
+There are way too many brands to mention for all the smaller decor but some of my favourite pieces include the sweet roundie cushion and racoon toy in his cot by Temple & Webster, OYOY activity mat, Lucie Kaas timber bear and plywood train night light.

 No doubt I’ll continue to add pieces and change things around in here but I’ve learnt my lesson about getting too carried away — I value my sleep more than an overly styled nursery!

 I’d love to know what you think of Patrick’s unisex bear theme nursery / toddler room.
 Leave a comment below or if you have any suggestions for pieces you think would suit the space, please share the link below 🙂

 Supplier details of Patrick’s unisex bear theme nursery